 Table 3: Phase 2 – Streamlined Certification Application Process

-Specific details about this program will be explained in this section.
-This section is divided into four subsections using a Q&A format to help facilitate a better understanding for interested credit unions.
-The subsections include eligibility and general requirements, data requirements, loan analysis, and the results of the loan analysis.
+Specific details about this program will be explained in this section, including eligibility and general requirements, data requirements, loan analysis, and the results of the loan analysis.

 Eligibility and General Requirements